TARGENE/TMLE.jl/docs/src/index.md

 Note that the effect treatment value appears in the first position in the query (for instance CG is first compared to GG which is the reference).

-## Tutorial
+## Tutorials

-We will now see the high level interface offered here.
 For those examples, we will need the following packages:

 ```julia
 using Random